EnigmaCurry/openscad-part-maker/README.md

 ## Install

+You can install several ways, pick the way you like the best:

+ - with Podman.
+ - with Docker (plus Traefik).
+ - with native binary.

 ### Install for private use (without TLS)

 You may install the container by itself and open up the port on the